hadronized/hop.nvim/README.md

 # Getting started

-This section will guide you through the list of steps you must take to be able to get started with **Vroom**.
+This section will guide you through the list of steps you must take to be able to get started with **Hop**.

 This plugin was written against Neovim 0.5, which is currently a nightly version.
 However, Neovim 0.4 should work too.
 If you are still on Neovim 0.4, feel free to reach out and tell me how is your experience going.